majumderkoushik/movieSearch/README.md

 ## Overview

-The Movie Search App is a web application that allows users to search for information about movies, including details such as title, release year, cast, plot, and more.
+The Movie Search App is a web application that allows users to search for information about movies, including details such as title, release year,plot, and more.
 This application is built using HTML, CSS, and JavaScript.

 ## Features